veenasavant/demoAIM/README.txt

 10. Some changes to the main screen in tvratings.css and TVRatings.html
 11. Added id ="socialbuzz" to TVRatings screen so that the social pages do not show on small screens - css and html files changed.

-Version 9 deployed Jan 26 2017
+Version 9 deployed - January 26 2017
 1. new php script to check user and password
 2. This scripts reads users.xml kept in the same directory
 3. $rootscope is introduced to store the username and userid